How To: Select a Business Credit Card

-• Keep personal and business expenses separate: This is essential during tax season since business expenses can be written off, of course, if you know where to find them.
-If you put all of your business expenses on one credit card account, this information will always be in one place: your credit card statement.
+• Keep personal and business expenses separate.
+This is essential during tax season since you may write off business expenses.
+If you put all of your business purchases on a single credit card account, this information will always be contained in one easy-to-find place.

-• Simplify expense billing: Using one business credit card for all of your expenses will make paying off the array of business purchases very easy; through one check to your credit card company.
+• Simplify expense billing.
+Using one business credit card for all of your expenses will make paying off the array of business purchases very easy.

-• Get multiple cards under one business account: By getting several cards for you and your employees allows you to set different spending limits, pinpoint each employee’s expenses, and keep spending with your card if one of your employees loses their card since the cards have different numbers.
+• Get multiple cards under one business account.
+Getting several cards for you and your employees allows you to set different spending limits and pinpoint each employee’s expenses.

-• Access to better customer service: Businesses typically spend more on their business credit cards than average people spend on their personal credit cards.
-As a result, credit card companies often provide better customer service for business credit card holders.
+• Receive better customer service.
+Businesses typically spend more on their cards than average people spend on personal cards.
+As a result, credit card companies often provide better customer service to businesses.

-• Pay lower annual fees: American Express, for example, has an annual fee of $175 on their personal Premier Rewards Gold Card and only a $125 annual fee on the Business Gold Rewards Card.
+• Pay lower annual fees.
+American Express, for example, has an annual fee of $175 on its personal Premier Rewards Gold Card but only a $95 annual fee on the Business Green Rewards Card.

 • Your Name